 Click here for more information.

-With the exception of Paper 5, all exam scripts are returned to Cambridge English Language Assessment for marking and grading.
+All exam scripts are returned to Cambridge English Language Assessment for marking and grading.

 Five or six weeks after the exam, all candidates receive an enhanced Statement of Results, showing the relative strengths and weaknesses of the candidates’ performance in each of the papers by means of a graphical profile.
 In addition, the statement will show a standardised score out of 100 to give candidates a clearer understanding of their exam performance so that they can determine how much additional preparation will be needed for CPE.